nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 `date of last release in the version range` **+** `expires value` **>** `now` => the support is not expired `date of last release in the version range` **+** `expires value` **<** `now` => the support is expired

-## Authoritative Version
+## Publishing and Authoritative Version

 If the support information is delievered as part of a package, leveraging the ecosystem's existing package manager (as is recommended for the JavaScript ecosystem at this point), the only way to update the support information is to publish a new version of the package.
-It also means that any version of the package except the latest may outdated support information.

-In ecosystems that follow this approach, tools to ensure they always pull the support information from the latest version of a published package.
-In the JavaScript ecosystem this means the `latest` tag from npm for a package.

-## Publishing

-If the support information is delievered as part of a package, leveraging the ecosystem's existing package manager (as is recommended for the JavaScript ecosystem at this point), the only way to update the support information is to publish a new version of the package.
 Since an update to the support information does not affect code which consumes the package a publish which updates only the support information can be considered SemVer patch.
+You might consider minor or major versions if the support model is changing in a material way to consumers of your package.

+Managing this information via releases means that any version of the package except the latest may outdated support information.
+In the JavaScript ecosystem this means the authoritative version of support information is the `latest` tag from npm for a package.